Lockaa/ProjectModule5/README.md

     2/18/2025:
-    okay, I'm going to do a blog type website instead working on front end                                                                        12:30 -
+    okay, I'm going to do a blog type website instead working on front end                                                                        12:30 - 15:00 Trying to understand MongoDB so I can have posts 'save' between refreshs closing            15:00 - 15:30

 # Challenges:
     Setting everything up initially, figuring out just exactly I have to do.
+    Understanding MongoDB, how to use it, and how to impliment it.